flamelab-iisc/flamelab-iisc.github.io/content/post/2025_shiva_singapore/index.md

 ---
-title: Shiva attended the ACM HPC School on HPC and AI
+title: Shiva attended the 2025 ACM ASEAN School on HPC and AI
 date: 2025-03-15
 share: false
 ---

-Shiva attended the ACM HPC School on HPC and AI from March 10 - 14, 2025.
+Shiva engaged in a five-day ACM ASEAN School on the domain of High-Performance Computing and Artificial Intelligence, from March 10 - 14, 2025, which is a offered to select participants around the globe, including a lecture by Turing Award winner Jack Dongarra.
+It was hosted by the National Supercomputing Center (NSCC) Singapore.

 <!--more-->
-Shiva attended the ACM HPC School on HPC and AI from March 10 - 14, 2025 held in conjunction with Supercomputing Asia 2025 conference.

-Around 60 participants were selected from around the world for attending various lectures from invited speakers and a lecture by Turing Award laureate Jack Dongarra.
+The ACM HPC School on HPC and AI is a highly selective program, held from March 10th to 14th, 2025, in conjunction with the Supercomputing Asia 2025 conference.
+This intensive five-day school brought together approximately sixty participants from across the globe, offering a unique opportunity to delve into the cutting-edge intersection of high-performance computing and artificial intelligence.
+The curriculum featured a series of lectures delivered by esteemed invited speakers, experts in their respective fields, covering a wide range of topics.
+A particularly notable highlight which provided invaluable insights was a lecture delivered by Turing Award laureate Jack Dongarra.